St. Paul University Dumaguete - Scholarships and Other Discounts

 Work Conditions:

-Ø As their counterpart to the benefit, the grantee is to render four (4) hours a day or twenty-four (24) hours a week.
+• As their counterpart to the benefit, the grantee is to render services during vacant time

-Ø Render two (2) years return service to the grantor after graduation , for those who will be hired by the grantor in whatever capacity and in accordance to the needs of the grantor
+• Render four (4) years return service to the grantor after graduation, for those who will be hired by the grantor in whatever capacity and in accordance to the needs of the grantor

-Ø In the event that the grantee, although qualified, cannot be accommodated or hired by the grantor, after grantee’s graduation, the grantor may endorse the grantee to any of the CEAP member-school in Dumaguete City, where the grantee shall serve the required 2-year return service.
+• In the event that the grantee, although qualified, cannot be accommodated or hired by the grantor, after grantee's graduation, the grantor may endorse the grantee to any of the CEAP member-school in Dumaguete City, where the grantee shall serve the required 4-year return service.

-Ø In the event that the grantee, if hired by the grantor after his/her graduation, does not finish or fails to render the minimum two (2) years return service to the scholarship grantor, for whatever reason, the grantee shall be liable to pay the scholarship grantor the amount of Fifty Thousand Pesos (PhP 5,000) as damages before the grantee shall be given clearance by the grantor, which amount is exclusive of any legal action and other damages that might be filed by the grantor against the grantee for breach contract.
+• In the event that the grantee, if hired by the grantor after his/her graduation, does not finish or fails to render the minimum four (4) years return service to the scholarship grantor, for whatever reason, the grantee shall be liable to pay the scholarship grantor the amount of Fifty Thousand Pesos (PhP 5,000) as damages before the grantee shall be given clearance by the grantor, which amount is exclusive of any legal action and other damages that might be filed by the grantor against the grantee for breach contract.

 Guidelines and Policies: